SoftFever/OrcaSlicer/doc/print_settings/speed/speed_settings_acceleration.md

 Acceleration of [travel](speed_settings_travel) moves.
 This is usually set to a higher value than normal printing to reduce travel time.

-## Travel short distance
+## Travel/wipe short distance

-Acceleration for short travel distances on external perimeters that fall below the retraction travel distance threshold.
+Acceleration for [travel](speed_settings_travel)/[wipe](quality_settings_seam#wipe-before-external) moves right before external perimeters, applied if the move length is shorter than the retraction distance threshold.
 Using a lower value can help reduce ringing and ghosting on the print, specifically those artifacts that originate at the start of the external perimeter.

+> [!NOTE]
-[!NOTE] If this value is set to 0, the feature is disabled and the standard travel acceleration will be used instead.
+> If this value is set to 0, the feature is disabled and the standard travel acceleration will be used instead.